 Given the downsides of TV watching, why do we keep doing it?
 Of course, we look out for the occasional gems, and sometimes we find shows which expand our horizons and make us look at the world in a new way.
 More commonly, TV provides immediate gratification.
 After a hard day’s work, many of us don’t want a challenge – we want the relaxation and undemanding entertainment which TV provides so well.

 Here’s the rub: the couch potato lifestyle has costs, but they’re harder to see than the benefits.
-Nobel Prize winner Daniel Kahneman has shown that we are often poor at predicting the future effects of our choices.
+Nobel Prize winner Daniel Kahneman and Daniel Gilbert have both shown that we are often poor at predicting the future effects of our choices.
 In addition to requiring foresight, turning the TV off also requires the self-control to forsake the path of least resistance.
 But the fact is that watching TV stops us from participating in activities that allow us to develop, and keeps us from spending time with people we care about.
 These are the things that make life happy and meaningful – and that’s what we should all remember next time we reach for the remote.

 Frey, B.K., Benesch, C., & Stutzer, A., (2007).
 Does TV make us happy?
 Journal of Economic Psychology, 28, 283 – 313.

 Gilbert, D. (2007).
 Stumbling on Happiness.
 New York: Vintage.

 Kahneman, D. (2011).
 Thinking, Fast and Slow.
 London, Allen Lane.
 (Added later).